 There are several ways to centralize customer data to make it easier to use.
 Data Lakes are a good example, but they are difficult for marketers to operate.
-Since 2018, we have been talking more about the Customer Data Platform to better meet the needs of these specialists.
+Since 2018, we have been talking more about the Customer Data Management Acquisition Platform to meet these specialists’ needs better.

-From this perspective, the CDP is really the next major marketing evolution, and it will be able to address a major issue surrounding customer data.
+From this perspective, the CDP is really the next major step in insight driven marketing evolution, and it will be able to address a significant issue surrounding customer data.

-This portion is the most technical and getting to do advanced analysis without the support of an analyst is, in all honesty, rather difficult.
+This portion is the most technical, and getting to do advanced analysis without an analyst’s support is, in all honesty, rather difficult.

-However, you do not need advanced data visualization tools in your first steps with Data Driven Marketing.
-In the simple actions you can already do, there is the measurement of web indicators, which can already guide many of your decisions.
+However, you do not need advanced data visualization tools in your first steps with Insight Driven Marketing.
+In its simplest form, you could already turn toward the measurement of web indicators, which can already guide many of your decisions.